11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 When your bucket fills up, internally fitted float switch signals to the dehumidifier control board to interrupt the dehumidifier operation.
 If this doesn’t happen, quantity of water collected will get higher than the capacity of drain bucket and spill on the floor.

-If your float switch is faulty, it will trip and signal dehumidifier compressor and fan/blower to turn off while the bucket is not full.
+On the other hand, if your float switch is faulty, it may trip and signal dehumidifier compressor and fan/blower to turn off even when the bucket is not full.

 Diagnosing this problem is usually easy.
-If your dehumidifier doesn’t turn ON or turns OFF after running for a short while, look for bucket full indicator light.
+If your dehumidifier turns OFF after running for a short while, look for the bucket full indicator light.

-In case it is indicating that the bucket is full by blinking or is constantly ON, you know that equipment that detects water level is defective.
-It is restricting the unit to continuously perform dehumidification to complete the process.
+Despite the empty bucket, if it indicates that it is full, by blinking or being constantly ON, you know that equipment that detects water level is defective.
+It is restricting the unit from continuously performing dehumidification to complete the process.

 Dehumidifier Bucket Out

-If drain bucket is not properly fitted, then loose connection could keep your dehumidifier from turning ON, or working continuously, to carry out required dehumidification.
-It is also possible that push switch or water container fixture is damaged.
+For many dehumidifiers, if drain bucket is not properly fitted, then a loose connection could keep the dehumidifier from turning ON or working continuously.
+It is also possible that the push switch or water container fixture is damaged.

 If disturbing the bucket or applying pressure on it slightly causes your dehumidifier to start or stop working then there is a good chance that push switch might be at fault.